Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 2. Will I find good friends?
 What can I expect my social life to be?
 How do I best keep in touch with old friends while making time to establish new relationships?

 The beauty of heading off to college is that everyone is in the same boat.
-All students are new to campus; there is a common set of fears and excitement when embarking on this adventure which helps facilitate friendships much faster.
+All students are new to campus; there is a common set of fears and excitement when embarking on this adventure, which helps facilitate friendships much faster.
 Having an open mind to who you will meet and click with is important.
 It is easy to fall into casual routines with friends, but investing quality time through game nights and activities can make it easier to build genuine friendships.

 It is important to spend some quality time in small groups, not just large ones.
 Spread out the time spent in smaller cohorts to cultivate more meaningful conversations.

 3. Will I get along with my roommate?
-How do we make sure we start off on the right foot?
+How do we make sure we start on the right foot?

-If students went through a pairing system where they filled out a questionnaire, they will likely be matched with someone with a similar mindset.
-However; reading The Naked Roommate: And 107 Other Issues You Might Run Into In College is helpful to prepare for the unexpected.
+If students went through a pairing system where they filled out a questionnaire, they would likely be matched with someone with a similar mindset.
+However, reading The Naked Roommate: And 107 Other Issues You Might Run Into In College is helpful to prepare for the unexpected.
 The author, Harlan Cohen, unpacks the issues students may have with a roommate who has different habits.
 (BTW - Harlan Cohen is a must follow on Instagram; check him out here.)

 Most universities offer roommate agreements to help smooth the waters when something tricky arises.
 Here is a great example from UT-Austin on how to navigate bills, guests, what to share, study time, sleeping, and sharing food.